 Maine Coon Cat Depression

-This is because they need high levels of human interaction to be happy, and if left alone for long periods, they quickly experience feelings of sadness and depression.
+These exceptionally sociable felines, are known for their love of human companionship and need high levels of human interaction to be happy.
+If left alone for long periods, they quickly experience feelings of sadness and depression.

-Maine Coon cat depression is often exhibited through the following changes in your cats:
+Feline depression is exhibited through the following changes in your cats:

 - Demeanor